 What You’ll Need to Play Three Thirteen

-Three Thirteen Card Game Rules and Gameplay
+Three Thirteen Card Game Rules

-The objective of this game is to avoid collecting points, which are awarded for any free-standing cards remaining in your hand when the round ends.Â
+The objective of this game is to avoid collecting points, which are awarded for any free-standing cards remaining in your hand when the round ends.

 Starting the Game

 First, pick a player who will serve as a dealer for the first round of the game.
-You can choose randomly.
-This role will pass on to the next player on the left in each new round.Â
+This role will pass on to the next player on the left in each new round.

-- In the first round, each player gets three cards from the dealer.Â
+- In the first round, each player gets 3 cards from the dealer.

-(Note that when 11, 12, and 13 cards are dealt, the J, Q, and K, respectively, are wild cards)
+Example: When the players get 3 cards, 3s are wild.
+When they get 5 cards, 5s are wild, and so on.
+When 11, 12, and 13 cards are dealt, the J, Q, and K, respectively, are wild cards.

-When the players have their cards, place the remaining deck face-down on the table.
-This will be a drawing pile.
-Flip over the top card to form a discard pile right next to it.Â
+Place the remaining deck face-down on the table.
+This will be your draw pile.
+Flip over the top card to form a discard pile next to it.

 How to Play Three Thirteen

-- draw the top card from the discard pileÂ
+- draw the top card from the discard pile, or

-Like in all rummy-style card games, players aim to combine their cards into valid sets.
-However, they do not lay these sets on the table but rather collect them in hand.Â
+Players aim to combine their cards into valid sets.
+However, they do not lay these sets on the table but rather collect them in hand.

-The round ends when one of the players reaches zero penalty points in their hand (i.e., they go out).
+The round ends when one of the players reaches zero penalty points in their hand (i.e., they “go out”).
 They declare a victory, and their opponents verify it by reviewing their cards.

 Then, the new round begins.